DongyueXie/ebpmf.alpha/README.md

 ## Installation

-You can install the development version of `stm` from [GitHub](https://github.com/) with:
+You can install the development version of `ebpmf` from [GitHub](https://github.com/) with:

 ``` r